KylePFisher/CIST2100/T1/marketFeasability.md

 ## Business overview:
 The customer segments we're targeting consist of lower-middle class students who would benefit from a laptop required for their coursework, but cannot afford one of thier own.

-The customer segments mentioned is a relatively swollen market with the onset of online classes; however, we're focusing on a primary customer segment that would consist of lower-middle class students going into a trade specifically requirng coursework on computers, such as Information Technology or Engineering students.
+The customer segments mentioned is a relatively swollen market with the onset of online classes; however, we're focusing on a primary customer segment that would consist of lower-middle class students going into a trade specifically requiring coursework on computers, such as Information Technology or Engineering students.

 Our laptop rental business is highly specialized for providing a small selection of quality laptops to the end consumers efficiently and cost effectively, with a variety of software that can be selected upon rental.